1. Cooking indoors:

 3. While the venison rests, halve and stone the plums and slice the flesh into small pieces.
 Peel and finely chop the red onion.
 Pick the leaves from the thyme sprigs.

-4. Pour 1 tbsp of oil into a pan and bring to a medium heat.
-Slide in the onion and thyme leaves along with a pinch of salt and pepper.
+4. Pour 1 tbsp of oil into a pan and warm it to a medium heat.
+Add the onion and thyme leaves along with a pinch of salt and pepper.
 Fry for 2 mins, till softened, then add the plums and stir in 1 tbsp each of the sugar and mustard, and 2 tbsp of cold water.
 Cover and reduce to a low heat and cook for 10 mins, stirring occasionally, till the plums have started to dissolve into a sauce.

 6. Cooking Outdoors: